 On the whole the level of the test was moderate to tough.
-The test contained many moderate and difficult questions and hence the important factor was selection of right questions.
-Reasoning section in this paper was comparatively difficult than the Quant section.
-Verbal section was moderate in terms of level of difficulty.
+The test contained many moderate and difficult questions and hence the important factor was selection of appropriate questions to attempt.
+Quant section was slightly tougher than reasoning section.
+Verbal section was moderate to slightly difficult.
 The key to getting a good percentile was time management and selection of questions.

-The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
-AR and DI were comparatively difficult in this paper.
-As far as Quant is concerned it was a little easier than DI and most of the questions were from Arithmetic, Algebra, Number system and Geometry.
-For verbal section, one should have good reading skills as there were 5 RC’s and also a few questions based on paragraph summary.
+The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e., not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
+Quant section was slightly tougher than reasoning section.
+Verbal section was moderate to slightly difficult.
+Most of the questions in quant section were from Arithmetic, Algebra, Number system and Geometry.
+For verbal section, one should have good reading skills as there were 4 RC’s and also a few questions based on paragraph summary.
 One must focus on contextual vocabulary as well to understand and score well in RC passages.
-Moreover, questions like sentence rearrangement and misfit require analysis and knowledge of tricks to answer the questions.
+Questions such as sentence rearrangement and misfit/Best fit questions require analysis and knowledge of tricks to answer the questions.
 It is not advisable to spend too much time on TITA questions especially in the verbal section.